potmo/gif-mirror-animator/readme.tex.md

 A <u>**A B**</u> A C A **D A** E B B C **B D** B E C C D C E **D D** E E A

-In the first example with the naïve implementation we needed to use $y*x^y = 50$​​​​ fields (where $x$​​ denotes the number of colours and $y$​ the length of the subsequence) while we with a De Bruijn sequence we only need $x^y = 25$​​​​ to fit all possible color sequences in the best case saving 50% space.
+In the first example with the naïve implementation we needed to use $y*x^y = 50$ fields (where $x$ denotes the number of colours and $y$ the length of the subsequence) while we with a De Bruijn sequence we only need $x^y = 25$ to fit all possible color sequences in the best case saving 50% space.

 <center><img src="./readme/images/two-image-debruijn-sequence.png" style="zoom:100%;" /></center>